 The panel expects to release a preliminary report in mid-March, which will be followed by broad public consultation regarding its findings and seeking input on recommendations.
 A final report, including recommendations, would then follow later in 2018.

-“A more complete understanding our of past will inform the consultation process, from which will emerge recommendations,” says Dr. Hewitt.
+“A more complete understanding of our past will inform the consultation process, from which will emerge recommendations,” says Dr. Hewitt.
 “These efforts will enhance our reputation as an institution willing to address difficult questions, an institution that embraces academic freedom.
 Like other institutions of higher learning we are pursuing the free search for truth and its free expression for the benefit and interests of all.”

 Dr. Cooper says that, as Dal enters its third century, being proactive about issues of diversity and equity (particularly when it comes to historically marginalized groups) requires being both conscious and knowledgeable — understanding the full context of the university’s past to help shape what its future will look like.